FeatureToggleStudy/halfpipe-docs/content/getting-started/_index.md

 To use Halfpipe we need to join a GitHub team and install the CLIs for Halfpipe, Concourse (called "fly"), and Vault.
 They are all distributed as binaries which need to be executable and saved somewhere on your system's `PATH` (e.g. `/usr/local/bin`).

 ## GitHub
 Your user must be part of a team in the [SpringerNature GitHub Organisation](https://github.com/orgs/springernature/teams).
 These teams align with teams in Concourse and Vault.
 Your user must have a verified primary email otherwise you will not be able to login to Concourse.
 If you are not yet in a team you wish to be part of, ask a friendly person in that team or on Slack in `#github-admins`.

+You should now be able to login to Concourse using GitHub Auth: <https://concourse.halfpipe.io>

 The GitHub team `Springer Nature Read` needs **read access** to your repository for Concourse to be able to clone it.